antvis/G2/site/docs/manual/extra-topics/migration-from-g2v4.en.md

 ## Animation

-There is the appear animation in 4.0, and 5.0 merges it into the enter animation.
+There is the appear animation in 4.0, and in version 5.0, it has been merged into the enter animation.

 ```js
 // 4.0